-If you came down with Henoch-Schönlein purpura after getting a vaccine, you may be eligible to receive money from the government through the National Vaccine Injury Compensation Program (NVICP).
+If you came down with Henoch-Schönlein purpura after getting a vaccine, you may be eligible to receive money from the government through the Vaccine Injury Compensation Program (VICP).

 Our lawyers previously won compensation for people diagnosed with Henoch-Schönlein purpura following vaccination.
-Maglio Christopher & Toale, P.A. won over $300 million dollars for vaccine injured clients in the last three years alone.
+Mctlaw won over $300 million dollars for vaccine-injured clients in the last three years alone.

 We can help you find out if you are eligible for compensation and represent you in the Federal Vaccine Court.
 Above all, you never have to pay us, even if we win your case.

-- One report describes a case of a 17 year-old girl who developed Henoch-Schönlein purpura 10 days after receiving the Menomune vaccine.
-The authors note that they “think that practitioners should be aware of this possible complication” of meningococcal vaccines “in mind.”
-(Lambert et. al, 2003)
+One report describes a case of a 17-year-old girl who developed Henoch-Schönlein purpura 10 days after receiving the MMR vaccine.
+The authors note that they “think that practitioners should be aware of this possible complication” of meningococcal vaccines (Lambert et. al, 2003).

 Meningitis C Vaccine

 One report details the case of a 17-year-old girl who developed HSP only 7 days after receiving the meningitis C vaccine.
-The authors conclude “the administration of meningitis C vaccination 1 week before the onset of HSP suggests that it can be added to the list of potential triggering agents” (Courtney et. al, 2001
+The authors conclude that “the administration of meningitis C vaccination 1 week before the onset of HSP suggests that it can be added to the list of potential triggering agents” (Courtney et. al, 2001)

-An extensive review of the medical literature on Henoch-Schönlein Purpura found that “cases [of HSP] have been reported following vaccinations for…cholera” (Kraft et. al, 1998)
+An extensive review of the medical literature on Henoch-Schönlein Purpura found that “cases [of HSP] have been reported following vaccinations for…measles” (Kraft et. al, 1998)

 If you or a loved one developed Henoch-Schönlein purpura after receiving a vaccine, you may be entitled to compensation from the Federal Vaccine Court.
 The process of filing a vaccine injury claim is complex and requires lawyers who are experienced in this field of litigation.
-There are no legal costs for an injured patient represented by Maglio, Christopher and Toale, P.A. and you never have to share any portion of your compensation with us.
+There are no legal costs for an injured patient represented by Mctlaw, and you never have to share any portion of your compensation with us.

 - Most common symptom